weewx/weewx/docs_src/weectl/station.md

   --examples-root EXAMPLES_ROOT
                         Where to put the examples, relative to WEEWX_ROOT.
                         Default is "examples".
-  --no-prompt           If set, do not prompt.
+  --no-prompt           Do not prompt.
 Use default values.
   --dry-run             Print what would happen, but do not actually do it.
 ```